What is Pansexuality?

 Mary Gonzalez serves as a representative for the Texas House of Representatives.
-Gonzalez recently came out as pansexual after originally identifying as lesbian.5 She does not believe in the gender binary, and thus felt that the term “bisexual” did not accurately describe her sexuality.
+Gonzalez recently came out as pansexual after originally identifying as lesbian.6 She is not in support of the rigid gender binary, and thus felt that the term “bisexual” did not accurately describe her sexuality.
 She has dated cisgender women as well as individuals who identify as transgender and genderqueer.
-Gonzalez is the first openly pansexual US official.5
+Gonzalez is the first and only openly pansexual US official.6

-Jazz Jennings is a male-to-female transgender woman who identifies as pansexual.7 She is an important advocate for transgender youth, and was named in Times’ “25 Most Influential Teens of 2014.”
+Jazz Jennings is a male-to-female transgender woman who identifies as pansexual.8 She is an important advocate for transgender youth, and was named in Times’ “25 Most Influential Teens of 2014.”
 At age two, Jennings began confidently stating that she was a girl, and, at the age of five, was one of the youngest people to be diagnosed with gender dysphoria.
-Jazz’s family was very supportive and she began her transition during kindergarten.6 When Jazz was fourteen, she co-authored a memoir about her early life with gender dysphoria and as a transgender child.6 She says that she likes people for their personality rather than their sex, gender, or sexual orientation.7
+Jazz’s family was very supportive and she began her transition during kindergarten.7 When Jazz was fourteen, she co-authored a memoir about her early life with gender dysphoria and as a transgender child.7 She says that she likes people for their personality rather than their sex, gender, or sexual orientation.8

 2. “Sexual Orientation and Gender Identity 101.”
 Unitarian Universalist Association.
 Np, nd.
 Web.
 4 March 2015.